 - My father, passing through the kitchen, stopped to admire the pie, saw the can of whipped cream and shook it.
 You know, like you do.

 - My grandfather shook it.

 - It’s possible that everyone in the house, including me, passed through the kitchen to admire and anticipate the pie.
 We all shook the whipped cream.
 You know, like you do.

 The first piece of pie plated went to my grandfather.
 Yes, he wanted whipped cream.
 He seized the can, gave it another couple shakes for good measure, turned it upside down to put the tip near the pie, pressed down, and the whipped cream cut the slice in half.

-The stream of high pressure whipped cream continued across the counter and up the wall, leaving a stain that no primer, paint, spackle, or wallpaper ever successfully covered.
+The stream of high pressure whipped cream continued across the counter and up the wall, leaving a stripe embedded so deeply that no primer, paint, spackle, or wallpaper ever successfully sealed it.

 If I remember correctly, nobody wanted to wait for the cream to calm down, so we all had exploded pie.
 And it was delicious.